MahmoudSherif/study-partner-mobile/AUTHENTICATION_GUIDE.md

 ## 🔐 Getting Started with Authentication

-StudyPartner now includes user authentication and cloud data synchronization!
+MotivaMate now includes user authentication and cloud data synchronization!
 This means your data is securely stored and accessible across all your devices.

 ### Sign Up Process
 1. **Open the app** - You'll see the authentication screen